gayatrichirmade24/ai-based-skill-wastage/README.md

 # AI Skill Wastage Detection System

+# Overview

-AI Skill Wastage Detection System is a web-based project that detects invisible skill wastage by analyzing a user's profile and resume.
-The system compares the user's possessed skills with the skills required in their current occupation, calculates a Skill Wastage Score, and recommends better career roles, reskilling paths, and resume improvement suggestions.
+The AI Skill Wastage Detection System is a web-based platform developed to identify invisible skill wastage among students and professionals.
+The system analyzes a user's profile and uploaded resume to determine whether their current occupation fully utilizes their actual skills.

+By comparing possessed skills with the skills required for the user's current role, the system calculates a Skill Wastage Score and provides recommendations for:

+Better career opportunities
+Resume improvement
+Reskilling and upskilling paths
+Alternative career roles

+The project helps users understand how effectively their skills are being utilized and guides them toward improved career growth.

 ## Project Idea

-Many students and employees learn several technical and soft skills, but their current role may use only a small part of those skills.
-This hidden mismatch is called invisible skill wastage.
-This project helps users understand how many of their skills are active, underused, or wasted in their current occupation.
+Many students and employees learn technical and soft skills through education, certifications, internships, and self-learning.
+However, their current job role may use only a limited portion of those skills.

+This mismatch between possessed skills and utilized skills leads to:

+Underemployment
+Reduced productivity
+Career dissatisfaction
+Hidden talent wastage

+This hidden mismatch is known as Invisible Skill Wastage.

+The AI Skill Wastage Detection System is designed to detect these hidden gaps and provide intelligent recommendations for better career alignment.

+# Objectives

+Detect invisible skill wastage among users
+Analyze resumes and user profiles
+Identify active, underused, and wasted skills Calculate a Skill Wastage Score
+Recommend suitable alternative career roles
+Suggest reskilling and upskilling paths
+Improve resume quality and job-fit alignment
+Store analysis history and downloadable reports

 ## Final System Flow